+Corner Lots

-- Corner Lots In cases where a lot fronts on two streets, the front setback requirement prescribed for that zone shall apply to both sides facing on a street and the remaining sides shall conform to the prescribed side yard setback.
-In these cases, there shall be no rear setback established. - Shorefront Lots\ In the Forestry and Conservation, Forestry and Rural and Residential Districts, the minimum setback from the shoreline shall be sixty-five (65') feet and a minimum setback from the highway shall be thirty (30') feet from the property line.
+In cases where a lot fronts on two streets, the front setback requirement prescribed for that zone shall apply to both sides facing on a street and the remaining sides shall conform to the prescribed side yard setback.
+In these cases, there shall be no rear setback established.

-Shorefront lots shall have a minim shoreline frontage (see Article VIII shoreline frontage).
-(10 Mar 92) Maximum Lot Coverage (13 Mar 90) - Forestry/Conservation Forestry/Rural Residential Shoreline Commercial/Route 3 South Central Business Commercial/Meredith Center Business/Industry 25% 25% 30% 30% 65% 65% (except by S.E.)
-65% 75% Minimum Lot Size - The minimum gross lot area pu Zoning District.
-(See Table of Regulations).
-Minimum lot size utilities shall be subject to the on Soils and Slopes set forth i Regulations.
-For multi-family r are not being created, the min as the net density per unit req be allowed no more than one dwelling or one two-family dwe Dimensional es for lots with Class 3 Minimum Lot Sizes based n the Subdivision residential uses where lots imum lot size shall serve uirement.
-Each lot shall single family detached Setbacks - Setbacks are measured from a shall not be occupied by struct further defined in ARTICLE VI Setbacks are prescribed for ea found in the Table of Dimension Unoccupied storage sheds ha less with a maximum of 10 fee half the side and rear setbacks the district on lots of 3 acre or tures.
-Setbacks are II, DEFINITIONS. ach zoning district and onal Regulations. ving 120 square feet or et in height are permitted s otherwise applicable by Boathouses - Boathouses located over the wate shoreline shall be exempt from the setback; however, all boathouses by Special Exception as provided (10 Mar 92) e 65' shoreline shall be allowed only Recreational Vehicles - Recreational vehicles may be occ for not longer than thirty (30) da an accessory use to an existing du utilities including septic or sewera Temporary use (6 months to 1 year ays in a calendar year as welling unit having ge disposal.
+Shorefront Lots

+In the Forestry and Conservation, Forestry and Rural and Residential Districts, the minimum setback from the shoreline shall be sixty-five (65') feet and a minimum setback from the highway shall be thirty (30') feet from the property line.

+Shorefront lots shall have a minimum of 150' of shoreline frontage (see Article VIII for the definition of shoreline frontage).
+(10 Mar 92)

+Maximum Lot

+Coverage

+(13 Mar 90)

+Forestry/Conservation 25%

+Forestry/Rural 25%

+Residential 30%

+Shoreline 30%

+Commercial/Route 3 South 65%

+Central Business 65% (except by S.E.)

+Commercial/Meredith Center 65% Business/Industry 75%

+Minimum Lot Size -

+The minimum gross lot area prescribed by the each Zoning District.
+(See Table of Dimensional Regulations).
+Minimum lot sizes for lots with Class 3 utilities shall be subject to the Minimum Lot Sizes based on Soils and Slopes set forth in the Subdivision Regulations.
+For multi-family residential uses where lots are not being created, the minimum lot size shall serve as the net density per unit requirement.
+Each lot shall be allowed no more than one single family detached dwelling or one two-family dwelling.
+(3/9/21)

+Setbacks

+Setbacks are measured from a property lot line and shall not be occupied by structures.
+Setbacks are further defined in ARTICLE VIII, DEFINITIONS.
+Setbacks are prescribed for each zoning district and found in the Table of Dimensional Regulations.
+Unoccupied storage sheds having 120 square feet or less with a maximum of 10 feet in height are permitted half the side and rear setbacks otherwise applicable by the district on lots of 3 acre or less.
+(14 Mar 17)

+Boathouses

+Boathouses located over the water and/or dug into the shoreline shall be exempt from the 65' shoreline setback; however, all boathouses shall be allowed only by Special Exception as provided for in Article VII.
+(10 Mar 92)

+Recreational Vehicles

-catastrophe may be granted by written permission of the Board of Selectmen.
+Recreational vehicles may be occupied on a private lot for not longer than thirty (30) days in a calendar year as an accessory use to an existing dwelling unit having utilities including septic or sewerage disposal.
+Temporary use (6 months to 1 year) after a fire or catastrophe may be granted by written permission of the Board of Selectmen.

+Utility Classes

-Utility Classes - In the following tables, the classes shall refer to the type of utilities provided:
+In the following tables, the classes shall refer to the type of utilities provided:

+Type of Utilities

+Class 1 - Municipal or Community Water and Municipal or

+Community Sewer

-Type of Utilities Class 1 - Municipal or Community Water and Municipal or Community Sewer Class 2 - Municipal Sewer and On-site Well Class 3 - On-site Well or Municipal Water and On-site Septic System
+Class 2 - Municipal Sewer and On-site Well

+Class 3 - On-site Well or Municipal Water and On-site Septic

+System

+Docks/Setback

-- Docks/Setback In all districts, docks shall be 10' from any side property line.
-(3/10/20) - \ NOTE: Also see Shoreline District for further restrictions. - \\Special Exception.
+In all districts, docks shall be 10' from any side property line.
+(3/10/20)

+^{} NOTE: Also see Shoreline District for further restrictions.

+^{}Special Exception.